A Statistical Test for Comparing the Linkage and Admixture Model Based on Central Limit Theorems: Application to Data

-\begin{remark}[Test for a whole population] We also provide the code for testing whether the Linkage Model or the Admixture Model fits better to the data of $N$ individuals on \href{https://github.com/CarolaHeinzel/LinkageModel}{GitHub}.
-Therefore, we could either assume that $r$ depends on the individual, i.e. we would have $N K$ parameters that we have to estimate or that we have only one global parameter $r,$ i.e. we estimate $N (K-1) +1$ parameters.
-We decided for the latter case.
-However, the allele frequencies are supposed to be known in this case.
-Additionally, the diploid case is also implemented. \end{remark}
+\begin{remark}[Test for a whole population] The same method is also applicable for testing whether the Linkage Model or the Admixture Model fits better to the data of $N$ individuals.
+In this framework, two modeling approaches are possible: either (i) the recombination rate $r$ is assumed to vary across individuals, requiring the estimation of $N \times K$ parameters, or (ii) a single global recombination rate $r$ is assumed, reducing the number of parameters to $N \times (K - 1) + 1$. \end{remark}

+\begin{remark}[Validity of Assumption \ref{ass:consistency:inh} for the true data] { We see in Figure \ref{fig:distance} that Assumption (A5) is met.
+The assumption (A2) is fulfilled for all markers and all possible combinations of the populations, while (A1) is also true due to the method how we chose the markers.
+However, e.g. for the $M = 55$ marker in the AIM set by \cite{kidd2014}, this assumption is violated for 12 different $p_{k,m}.$ We need (A3) to justify the invertibility of the Fisher matrix, which is also true.
+The MLEs for $q$ was never equal to 0 or 1 and the MLE for $r$ was never equal to 0, i.e. also the assumption about the parameter space is met.
+Extended information about the real data set such as the precise allele frequencies and the MLEs can be found on \href{https://github.com/CarolaHeinzel/LinkageModel}{GitHub}, respectively.} \end{remark}

+\begin{remark}[Estimation of the Uncertainty] { By comparing the two models to each other, the question which model has a lower uncertainty for the MLEs arises.
+This question is answered in Figure \ref{fig:AM} and Figure \ref{fig:LM} in the appendix by showing the covariance matrix of the MLEs.
+From this figures, we conclude that the uncertainty of the MLEs for $q^0$ is comparable small for the two models, while the uncertainty of $\hat r$ is relatively large. } \end{remark}